graphql-rust/juniper/docs/book/content/servers/hyper.md

 # Integrating with Hyper

-[Hyper] is a is a fast HTTP implementation that many other Rust web frameworks leverage.
+[Hyper] is a fast HTTP implementation that many other Rust web frameworks leverage.
 It offers asynchronous I/O via the tokio runtime and works on Rust's stable channel.